bioinfodlsu/samar/README.md

 # 2. Quickstart Usage Guide

 # 2.1.
 Input
-The pipeline requires, at the very least: (1) paired-end RNA-seq fastq (or fasta) reads and (2) a reference protein database in fasta format.
-These and other input parameters are specified via a YAML-format config file -- a template *config_template.yam* is provided in the config folder.
+The pipeline requires, at the very least: (1) RNA-seq fastq (or fasta) reads and (2) a reference protein database in fasta format.
+These and other input parameters are specified via a YAML-format config file -- a template *config_template.yaml* is provided in the config folder.
 Section~3 below provides a list of all parameters that can be defined in the config file.

 # 2.2.
 Running the pipeline
 After constructing a config.yaml file and with the snakemake conda environment you created earlier activated, you can call the pipeline from the top-level directory of SAMAR: